-Jean Cocteau’s History on the French Riviera
+Jean Cocteau’s Imprint on Villefranche

 The Welcome Hotel sits at the edge of the curved amphitheater of pastel buildings that rim the Port de la Sante in Villefranche-sur-Mer.
 Catherine Galbois-Sigwalt is the young and stylish manager.
 Her family has owned this low-key but elegant corner of heaven since 1943.